vespa-engine/blog/_posts/2023-08-09-accelerating-transformer-based-embedding-retrieval-with-vespa.md

 * We use the [NDCG@10](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) metric
 to evaluate ranking effectiveness.
-When performing model optimizations, it’s important to pay attention to the impact on the task.
-This is stating the obvious, but still, many talk about accelerations and optimizations without mentioning task accuracy degradations.
+When performing model optimizations, it’s important to pay attention to the impact on the task. **This is stating the obvious, but still, many talk about accelerations and optimizations without mentioning task accuracy degradations**.
 * We measure the throughput of indexing text documents in Vespa.
 This includes embedding inference in Vespa using the [Vespa Huggingface embedder](https://docs.vespa.ai/en/embedding.html#huggingface-embedder),